-- Chair should announce the agenda item and number. - Chair will invite the appropriate person to present. - Following staff presentation, Chair will ask members if they have questions or comments. - Any member wishing to speak must first obtain the floor by being recognized by the \chair.
-IN A VIRTUAL FORMAT this is done by raising your hand in Zoom. - Chair will invite members of the public to comment. - Chair will invite a Motion/Second. - Chair will make sure everyone understands the motion by repeating the motion or asking the maker of the motion to repeat it.
+- Chair should announce the agenda item and number. - Chair will invite the appropriate person to present. - Following staff presentation, Chair will ask members if they have questions or comments. - Any member wishing to speak must first obtain the floor by being recognized by the chair. - Chair will invite members of the public to comment. - Chair will invite a Motion/Second. - Chair will make sure everyone understands the motion by repeating the motion or asking the maker of the motion to repeat it.

 - Vote.
 Simply asking for the "ayes" and then asking for the "nays" normally does this.
-If members of the body do not vote, then they "abstain."
-IN A VIRTUAL FORMAT all votes must be by roll call. - Chair announces the result of the vote.
+If members of the body do not vote, then they "abstain." - Chair announces the result of the vote.